-Join Michael Lehman for an in-depth discussion in this video Defining things, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Defining things, part of Android App Development: Internet of Things.

 - So as we begin, let's take a look at a few things.
 Let's figure out what is a thing, so we can define exactly what is a thing in the internet of things.
 We'll take a look at some existing example commercial things, both things which are complete commercial products, as well as commercial offerings for developers that you can use to prototype new things.
 Then we'll take an in depth look at the things in this course and then we'll talk about the entire universe of things and what you might build in the future.
 In the process of all of this, we'll be talking about sensors, effectors and connectivity.